Lease Drafting in Massachusetts

 Dear Subscriber:

-We at MCLE trust that you will find this new edition useful in your real estate practice, and valuable in keeping your law library current.
+These are just a few of the issues addressed in this 2025 revised edition, which we trust you will find useful in your real estate leasing practice and valuable in your law library collections.

 Cordially,